 Fresh and new content is key to the survival of any digital experience.
 But in the race to keep content relevant applications start growing organically making them confusing.
 While search helps with discovering predetermined targets, information architecture (IA) helps unspecified exploration.
 A good IA creates serendipitous moments while people go through a digital journey that impacts business KPIs.

-While navigation menu is a core component of information architecture, we also look at page density, filters, search patterns, sort function and selectors that help visitors narrow down or locate what they are looking for in the most effective way.
+While the navigation menu is a core component of information architecture, we also look at page density, filters, search patterns, sort functions, and selectors that help visitors narrow down or locate what they are looking for in the most effectively.

 Taxonomy is often determined by in-house experts who are not attuned to how the target audience thinks.
 Internal view of an organization is often presented in the IA that leaves people guessing into what a category or page header may be rather than being certain of what the destination of the click or tap is.

 Cognitive dissonance in digital applications occurs when the user thinks of an outcome, but the action delivers something else.
 When internal business objectives are reframed the way people are thinking about a topic then we can create an intuitive application with a win-win situation.